 We partner with Bridges Out of Poverty and local banking institutions to present FREE Financial Empowerment Workshops.

 Experienced financial experts will share tips and strategies for improving your credit score, how to save for financial emergencies, how to save money for a house, how to set achievable financial goals, making good financial and life choices, and much more.
 If you are interested in attending a future workshop or for more information please contact Tina Bommarito at email@example.com or 520-526-9320

 Interfaith Community Services hosts Getting Ahead Workshops.
 This program, funded by the Pima County “Ending Poverty Now” initiative, helps ensure people are not just getting by, but are instead “getting ahead” with an intensive 16-week course designed for people in or near poverty.

 The free workshops offer a supportive environment to explore solutions and build resources to help participants become more stable.
-Participants examine their own experience of poverty as well as explore issues in the community that impact poverty − banking, housing, jobs, transportation − providing critical information the community can use to take action to end poverty.
+Participants examine their own experience of poverty as well as explore issues in the community that impact poverty − spending, housing, jobs, transportation, resources − providing critical information the community can use to take action to end poverty.

 ICS is always looking for volunteers with backgrounds in business or human resources to serve in the Workforce Development Center.
 Hours vary.
 Duties include helping clients with resume & job searches, monitoring their progress, and being a source of encouragement along the way.